-We can’t believe the first season of The Mandalorian is already over.
-The show arrived on our Disney+ services this November and immediately stole our hearts.
+We can’t believe the second season of The Mandalorian is already here.
+The show arrived on our Disney+ services last November and immediately stole our hearts.
 Baby Yoda was just the beginning.
 This Star Wars series—the first live-action show set in the galaxy far, far away—is full of heart, love, friendship, action, and so much more.
-It’s got a little bit of everything for every kind of fan, and we’ll miss it so much.
+It’s got a little bit of everything for every kind of fan, and we’re so happy to have it.

-Luckily, the show will be back for another season, so we don’t have to mourn too hard.
-And the season finale teased something huge in its final moments.
+The second season is currently airing and it’s just as riveting and wonderful as the first.
+It’s also following up on a big thread teased in the season one finale.
 Something that has us even more amped up for whatever comes next than we could have possibly imagined.
-But if you’re not steeped in Star Wars lore, the significance of a certain object that appeared in the finale might have you confused.
+But if you’re not steeped in Star Wars lore, the significance of a certain object that appeared in the finale—and was mentioned again in season two—might have you confused.

 Here’s an explainer for what the weapon is, where we’ve seen it before, and what it means for season two of The Mandalorian.

-We learn a lot about Giancarlo Esposito’s Moff Gideon in this episode, which was directed by Taika Waititi and is titled “Redemption.”
-Namely, that he was a leader in the Empire’s siege of Mandalore, that he knows Mando’s real name (Din Djarin), and that he’s in possession of a black lightsaber.
-If you’re a fan of the Star Wars animated series The Clone Wars and Rebels, then you’ll recognize this iconic blade.
-It’s called Darksaber, and it belonged to the first Mandalorian to join the Jedi Order, Tarre Vizsla.
+We learn a lot about Giancarlo Esposito’s Moff Gideon in the season one finale.
+Namely, that he was a leader during the Purge of Mandalore, that he knows Mando’s real name (Din Djarin), and that he’s in possession of a black lightsaber.
+If you’re a fan of the Star Wars animated series The Clone Wars and Rebels, then you’ll recognize this iconic blade: Darksaber.
+The weapon belonged to Tarre Vizsla, the first Mandalorian to join the Jedi Order.

 The weapon was an invention of George Lucas—who wrote it into The Clone Wars—and The Mandalorian executive producer Dave Filoni, who came up with its backstory.
-We learn from Pre Vizsla, an ancestor of Tarre’s, that the Darksaber was stolen from a Jedi Temple during the fall of the Old Republic.
+We learn from Pre Vizsla—a descendant of Tarre’s—that the Darksaber was stolen from a Jedi Temple during the fall of the Old Republic.
 “Since then, many Jedi have died upon its blade,” Pre explains.
 The Darksaber was passed through generations, acquiring a prideful symbol-like status for the Mandalorians, who see it as part of their heritage.
 It’s a sacred weapon, and knowing it’s in Moff Gideon’s possession has several terrifying implications.